Kristina01111000/lavendersite/README.md

 focus on lavender for now, limited time to buy native plants, with an end date wants a pronunciation thing on website

-    about page lavender,
-    about pollinators
-    about native plants
-    shopping
-    contact form email
-    images of farm,
-    directions page
-    barn renovating to make an event space - patio - needs to be done

 list of options in the search with returns, given table limited to cny region, zone, moisture content, sunlight, topography include link for people to figure out their zone

 subscribe to newsletter, no articles on site

-todays meeting:

-new plan is to sell starting this spring, want to place orders by spring pages that describe environments, not check boxes have add to cart buttons on pages that describe the different types of environments january is website up date, no preorder cutoff, if inventory is out, default to having them request a specific plant have it email janet when the inventory is almost out

 Site hosted on bluehost